 Day 11

-Bid farewell to the ship this morning and fly back to Guayaquil, where we transfer to Hotel del Parque, with the late afternoon and evening are free to explore.
+Bid farewell to the ship this morning and fly back to Guayaquil, where you'll transfer to Hotel del Parque.
+The late afternoon and evening are free to explore.
 Ask your expedition specialist about Quito and other post-voyage options.

 Meals Included: Breakfast, Lunch, Dinner